 If you are in the UK, the National Health Service (NHS) has a website called the UK Clinical Trials Gateway which allows you to search relevant research studies near you.
 Most importantly, it also provides information on what to expect when participating in a clinical trial, including what you should prepare yourself for and the potential risks involved.
 It is crucial that anyone volunteering for any medical study is fully aware of exactly what they are letting themselves in for in both the best case and – most importantly – worst case scenarios, before confirming their involvement.

 It’s unclear from the medications you mention if you have been using over-the-counter products since your hair restoration surgeries.
-If this is the case, we would recommend having a consultation as, not only will a specialist be able to assess whether your hairloss is likely to respond to currently available clinically-proven hair loss treatments but, if the prognosis is optimistic, they can make personalised recommendations.
-These may include topical medications from the range of formulations available at Belgravia in-clinic pharmacies and additional non-pharmaceutical hair growth supporting products which can be used alongside primary topical and oral drugs.
+If this is the case, we would recommend having a consultation with a specialist as, not only will they be able to assess your hairloss but can also discuss appropriate clinically-proven hair loss treatments with you, as well as the non-pharmaceutical hair growth supporting products which can be used alongside primary topical and oral drugs if desired.

 The Belgravia Centre is an organisation specialising in hair growth and hair loss prevention with two clinics and in-house pharmacies in Central London, UK.
 If you are worried about hair loss you can arrange a free consultation with a hair loss expert or complete our Online Consultation Form from anywhere in the world.
 View our Hair Loss Success Stories, which includes the world’s largest gallery of hair growth comparison photos and demonstrates the levels of success that so many of Belgravia’s patients achieve.
 You can also phone 020 7730 6666 any time to arrange a free consultation.